 IV.
 Conclusion

 Since the application is so inadequate and missing so much information, it is difficult for the Burrillville Land Trust to examine and assess the impacts of the CREC.
 While the BLT has not taken a stand either way in favor of or opposition to the CREC, we are being denied an opportunity to respond in a meaningful way because of mis-information, inadequate information and the outright absence of information.
 We are also concerned that the EFSB does not have accurate or fully vetted information about the impacts of CREC to make an informed decision as to the permitting of CREC.
-Our concern is that if the EFSB does not move to Close the Docket, the impacts to biodiversity, rules governing permitting and authority over the Clear River, the amount of buffer setback, the amount of offset and mitigation regarding Section 404 of the Clean Water Act, the impacts to the mission of the Burrillville Land Trust, the confusing impact acreage amounts, and more will never be known.
+Our concern is that the impacts to biodiversity, rules governing permitting and authority over the Clear River, the amount of buffer setback, the amount of offset and mitigation regarding Section 404 of the Clean Water Act, the impacts to the mission of the Burrillville Land Trust, the confusing impact acreage amounts, and more will never be known.
+There is no-one in local or state government authorized to make these connections and analyze the impacts of the CREC.
 What does remain in the application could be misleading and damaging to the environment for decades to come.

-Finally, EFSB Rule 1.7(c) requires that "[a]n application that does not meet the requirements of the Act and these Rules of Practice and Procedure shall not be docketed and shall be returned to the Applicant..."
-Wherefore, for the foregoing reasons and according to EFSB Rule 1.7(c) the Burrillville Land Trust respectfully requests that our Motion to Close this Docket be granted.

-Respectfully

-Marc Gertsacov, Esq.